Invoice Processing Automation: A Practical Guide for Accounting Firms and Finance Teams

 Export

 Structured data is delivered to the accounting system through one of three outbound transports (REST API, SFTP file drop, or SharePoint and OneDrive folder).
-Format configurable per integration: JSON, CSV, or XML.
+The data payload is JSON or XML; for file-based channels (SFTP, SharePoint and OneDrive) the export can also be written as a CSV or Excel file.

 6. 06